icelandico/geodev_site/src/lib/content/blog/pagination-component-in-react.md

 ---
-templateKey: blog-post
-title: Pagination component in React
+category: React
+date: 2021-04-16 21:02:50.399000+00:00
+description: Learn how to create a pagination component in React, similar to the one built with Angular.
+Explore the project on GitHub and see the live demo.
+This guide covers essential functionalities like page navigation and content updates.
 slug: Pagination component in React
-date: 2021-04-16T21:02:50.399Z
-category: React
 tag:
 - components
 - react
+templateKey: blog-post
+title: Pagination component in React
 ---

 Last time I presented how to create a <a href="https://michalmuszynski.com/blog/pagination-component-in-angular/" target="_blank">pagination component</a> using Angular.
 In this post, I'd like to show, how to get the same result using React.